shreeyasharma1804/notes/observability/logs/Temp.md

 - number of retries, intervals between them
 - queue (this data structure supports retries) with number of consumers and max size
 - timeout

+Required extensions:

+- file_storage: Provides a location for otel to store the offsets of the various fds it is reading
+- health_check: Provides an HTTP endpoint for otel healthchecks (Just checks if the otel process is up)
+- k8s_observer: Log enrichment
+-